Khushi1255/DSA-Drill/README.md

 # DSA-Drill
-This repository contains my solutions to various Data Structures and Algorithms (DSA) problems from platforms like LeetCode, CodeForces, CodeChef, and more.
+This repository contains my solutions to various Data Structures and Algorithms (DSA) problems from platform like LeetCode.
 Each solution is well-documented with explanations, optimized approaches, and code in C++ language

 The solutions are categorized based on DSA topics and difficulty levels.

-📂 Data Structures:
+📂 Data Structures:-
 🟢 Arrays
 🔵 Linked Lists
 🔴 Stacks & Queues